Hatteras General Mountaineering Camp Independent Week 1

 Day-by-Day Adventure Itinerary

-Meet early in the morning at the Alpine Helicopters hangar in Golden, BC, then convoy to the helicopter staging area.
-You and your gear will then be flown into the remote basecamp.
-Upon arrival, you’ll be introduced and oriented to the camp by our Camp Manager and you will be assigned a tent.
+We will meet early in the morning* at the Alpine Helicopters hangar in Golden, BC, before driving to the helicopter staging area.
+You and your gear will then be flown into the Hatteras basecamp.
+Upon arrival, you’ll be oriented to the camp and assigned a tent by the Camp manager.
+You’ll also have the change to meet some of the guides and to go on a short hike to explore the area close to camp. *Meeting time will be confirmed in pre-trip email

 • Breakfast served in the dining tent (timing at your request)